Enumerable.OrderBy(Of TSource, TKey) Method (IEnumerable(Of TSource), Func(Of TSource, TKey), IComparer(Of TKey))

 Two methods are defined to extend the type IOrderedEnumerable(Of TElement), which is the return type of this method.
 These two methods, namely ThenBy and ThenByDescending, enable you to specify additional sort criteria to sort a sequence.
 ThenBy and ThenByDescending also return an IOrderedEnumerable(Of TElement), which means any number of consecutive calls to ThenBy or ThenByDescending can be made.

 Because IOrderedEnumerable(Of TElement) inherits from IEnumerable(Of T), you can call OrderBy or OrderByDescending on the results of a call to OrderBy, OrderByDescending, ThenBy or ThenByDescending.
 Doing this introduces a new primary ordering that ignores the previously established ordering.

-If comparer is null, the default comparer Default is used to compare keys.
+If comparer is Nothing, the default comparer Default is used to compare keys.

 This method performs a stable sort; that is, if the keys of two elements are equal, the order of the elements is preserved.
 In contrast, an unstable sort does not preserve the order of elements that have the same key.